directus-labs/guest-authoring/copy-this-template-directory/index.md

 ![node 04](/copy-this-template-directory/directus_flow_4_04.png "node 04")

-Collection - collection of your choice
+Collection - a collection of your choice

 Permissions - full access